lstanard/american-spoon/readme.md

 #### High priority: ####

+- Bring down the size of the type in the navigation just a little

 - Browser testing (need lots of PC testing, IE9, or IE8?, and up only)

 - Pages/sections that need responsive layout fixes: